Sir John Gilmour, 3rd Baronet: Biography

 Gilmour contested Clackmannan and Eastern Stirlingshire in the 1945 general election, losing to the incumbent MP, Arthur Woodburn.
 He served as a councillor on Fife County Council from 1955 to 1961.
 He won the by-election in 1961 for East Fife following the death of Sir James Henderson-Stewart, defeating John Smith while the future leader of the Labour Party was a law student at Glasgow University.
 He was dubbed "Sir John Sugar-Beet" during the campaign; he took the intended insult as a compliment, noting that the sugar beet grown on his estate and processed at a local mill supported many jobs in the constituency.
 He was chairman of the Scottish Unionist Party from 1965 to 1967, having been vice-chairman from 1963.
 He held the seat until the 1979 general election, when he stood down and was succeeded by Barry Henderson.

 He was joint Master of the Fife Hunt from 1953 to 1972.
 He was a deputy lieutenant of Fife from 1953, and Lord Lieutenant of Fife from 1980 to 1987.
 He was also Lord High Commissioner to the General Assembly of the Church of Scotland in 1982 and 1983 (a post that his father had held in 1938 and 1939).

 He married Ursula Wills in 1941.
 They had two sons together.
 His wife died in 2004.

-He died in Cupar, his former constituency, in June 2007.
+He died in Cupar, in his former constituency, in June 2007.